 1) Develops action plans and manages work progress to accomplish program goals and objectives.

-2) Assesses progress, evaluates the effectiveness and takes appropriate action (incorporating progressive education best practices) for continuous improvement.
+2) Assesses progress, evaluates effectiveness, and takes appropriate action (incorporating progressive education best practices) for continuous improvement.

 3) Informs all planning efforts with ongoing assessment, data gathering and adherence to appropriate best practices in the field of progressive education.